meteatamel/gemini-code-assist-tour/docs/run-code-locally.md

 **Answer**
 <blockquote>

-Yes, there is a command line flag for Flask hot reload.
-It is `--reload`.
-You can use this flag to enable hot reloading when running your Flask application.
+While there isn't a dedicated command-line flag specifically named "hot reload" in Flask, you can achieve the desired behavior using the `--debug` flag or by setting the `FLASK_ENV` environment variable to development

+1. Using the --debug flag:

+`flask run --debug`
 </blockquote>

-Now, you can try running the app with `flask run --reload` and when you change the `message = "It's running!"` in `app.py` to `message = "It's running on Cloud Run!"`, it should automatically updated in the browser.
+Now, you can try running the app with `flask run --debug` and when you change the `message = "It's running!"` in `app.py` to `message = "It's running on Cloud Run!"`, it should automatically updated in the browser.